-To help her family make ends meet, Debbie started working the early-morning shift at a doughnut shop starting when she was 15 years old.
-But even while Debbie worked her way through high school, her mom never let a job get in the way of working hard in school and earning the grades she needed to get a scholarship to attend Pitzer College where she studied Political Science.
-After completing her Bachelor’s Degree, Debbie worked as an office manager at a shipping company to save money to pay her way through graduate school.
-In 1996, Debbie graduated from Claremont University with a Master’s Degree in International Political Economy.
+Mucarsel-Powell started working the early-morning shift at a doughnut shop starting when she was 15 years old.
+But even while she worked her way through high school, her mom never let a job get in the way of working hard in school and earning the grades she needed to get a scholarship to attend Pitzer College where she studied Political Science.
+After completing her bachelor’s degree, she worked as an office manager at a shipping company to save money to pay her way through graduate school.
+In 1996, Debbie graduated from Claremont University with a master’s degree in International Political Economy.

-As someone that has spent her life’s work on expanding access to quality healthcare – impacting the lives of thousands, she knows that it’s inconceivable that politicians in D.C. would consider ripping away healthcare access from our families.
-Debbie understands we must continue to improve on what’s working and fix what’s broken in our health care system, not abandon people who need it the most.
+She was first elected to Congress in 2018.
+As someone that has spent her life’s work on expanding access to quality healthcare – impacting the lives of thousands, she knows that it’s inconceivable that politicians in D.C. would consider ripping away health care access from our families.
+She intends to continue to improve on what’s working and fix what’s broken in our healthcare system, not abandon people who need it the most.

-Debbie is married to her husband, Robert, and they have three children together, Willow, Jude and Siena.
+She and husband, Robert, have three children together, Willow, Jude and Siena.